Chapter 10: The Artist

 Panel 0 288

-The sun sets behind the Twin Peak mountains, as Stride crosses a deserted landscape of roots and tree stumps spanning to the valleys ahead.
+The sun sets behind the Twin Peak mountains, as Stride commences his journey across this deserted landscape, the gnarled roots and tree stumps almost seem to march to the valleys ahead.

-The cut down forest only decoration are the poles that stand with the heads of the Trinabath.
+The cut down forests only decoration are the poles that stand with the heads of the Trinabath.
 Their entrails roped around like ornaments on a tree for festivities.
 “These are some twisted scarecrows.”
 Stride remarks.
+He remembers The Huntress telling him that their kind is being hunted as well.
+“She was telling the truth.”

 By nightfall he enters the valley.
-He immediately feels the mountain high walls surround him.
-The rigid, rectangular shaped rock structures around him feel like natural watchtowers, stacked to the brim with the Monarch‘s soldiers.
+Immediately he feels the mountains high walls surround him.
+The rigid, rectangular shaped rock structures surrounding him feel like Nature’s watchtowers, stacked to the brim with the Monarch’s soldiers.
 Yet when he focuses on the heartbeats around him, he feels nothing.
-Only the small critters that signify no hostility towards him, only curiosity or fright.
+Only the small critters that signify no hostility towards him, only curiosity or fear.

 The darkness plays tricks on the mind.
 Do not let it fool you.
 Stride thinks.

 “I should find a safe place to sleep and continue my journey at first light.”
-He concentrates on the creatures around him, and notices small flying creatures go towards little open caves.
+He concentrates on the creatures around him, and notices small flying beasts heading for small open caves.
 He follows the creatures.

-He finds a little cave of the beaten path, filled with the small critters resting on the roof of the cave.
-He rests, closing his eyes.
-But the cold of the night refuses to let him sleep.
+He finds a little cave off the beaten path, full of these small critters resting from the roof of the cave.
+He tries to rest too, closing his eyes.
+But the cold of the night prevents sleep.

 His tired eyes close, hoping to just fade away into a deep slumber.
 Even he felt that his new body needed rest.